glbala87/ELLA_tool/README.md

 A postgresql instance will also spawn and be automatically linked to the application.
 To populate the database you can visit the `/reset` route or click on one of the reset buttons in the UI.

+After changing package.json, a new Docker image must be created using `docker-compose build` and then `bin/dev`.
 # Testing

 Test suites are designed to be run under Docker.
 There are two runner-scripts available: